Lala Satalin Deviluke: Powers and abilities

 Being a member of the Devilukian and Charmian alien races, Lala has superhuman strength, power and speed.
 She is also known in Deviluke for her genius-level intellect (to the point of being considered one of the most intelligent people in her galaxy), and has made inventions of all kinds.
 Lala's physical strength is pure brute force to the point where a punch can cause a shock wave and create a small crater in a wall without physical contact with it.
 She has also been shown to withstand heavy physical attacks (usually without being hurt); this is also important internally, as she can eat spicy food.
 One trait Lala inherited from her mother, Sephie Michaela Deviluke, is an enhanced metabolism; thanks to it, Lala can not gain weight.
 Like all citizens from Deviluke, Lala has a distinctive tail with a shape of a spade on the end that can shoot a destructive beam.
 Oddly, her tail is very sensitive, causing her friends to nickname it her "weakness" (since the tail of all female Devilukeans is more sensitive than that of a male), despite being able to shake someone with her tail by mustering enough strength.

 Despite her childlike personality, Lala's intellect is perhaps one of her most remarkable abilities, being capable to create extraordinary inventions as well redesign other material objects; her planet even wanted to use it for weapons research and engineering.
 Lala usually creates a multitude of inventions throughout the whole series, most of them being seemingly childish and toy-like, with some of them having no original purpose aside from having fun.
-A running gag in the plot is that her inventions usually do not work as well as Lala and the others had hoped, often resulting into perverted accidents.
+A running gag in the plot is that her inventions usually do not work as well as Lala and the others had hoped, often resulting in perverted accidents.
 So far, Lala's greatest creation is Peke.